sensu/sensu-docs/content/sensu-go/6.4/api/enterprise/searches.md

 ### Example {#searchessearch-put-example}

 In the following example, an HTTP PUT request is submitted to the `/searches/:search` API endpoint to create or update a saved search for events that are silenced.
-The request includes the saved search definition in the request body and returns a successful HTTP `200 OK` response and the created or updated saved search definition.
+The request includes the saved search definition in the request body.

 {{< code shell >}}
 curl -X PUT \